TheStipplist/mongoDBcourseExcersises/README.md

 collection of my code for the Udemy 'mongo DB for becoming a full stack Developer' by Stephen Grider

 currently on Section 9 lecture 9

-having error with 'npm run test'
+i am in the CLI and inside the 'muber' directory when i run the command 'npm run test'

 $ node test nodemon
 module.js:471